Dynamic Convolution for 3D Point Cloud Instance Segmentation: Experiments

 \subsubsection{Grouping Homogenous Points.}

 We propose to apply Algorithm \ref{alg: cluster} for grouping homogenous points that are defined in Sec. \ref{section: filter} to introduce a larger category-aware context.
 As presented in Table \ref{tab:ablation_study}, the model with a grouping step surpasses the baseline by a large margin in terms of all metrics.
 Besides, the grouping operation reduces the number of instance candidates (less than 100), lowering the optimization difficulties and releasing the heavy requirements for the hardware facilities.
+Different from PointGroup, which generates instance proposals aggregating homogenous points.
+The quality of the proposals is highly dependent on the performance of the two intermediate tasks: semantic segmentation and offset prediction.
+For example, the accuracy of the offset prediction is far from satisfactory, as illustrated in Figure 2.
+Consequently, the grouped proposals are likely to be over-segmented or under-segmented.
+In these cases, it is impossible to recover the accurate instance masks in the following steps, as only a scorenet is introduced.
+As a result, the quality of the proposal is sensitive to the performance of the two tasks.
+Instead of treating each cluster as a proposal, we utilize it to generate instance-related representations and decode the corresponding mask by simply applying several 1 $\times$1 convolution without complex heuristic settings.

 One of the most influential hyper-parameters in Algorithm \ref{alg: cluster} is the the clustering radius.
 PointGroup \cite{jiang2020pointgroup} treats each cluster as an instance proposal, followed by a subnet for scoring.
 Thus the final performance is highly depending on the quality of the clusters.
 As illustrated in Figure \ref{fig:main}, minor changes of the radius lead to sub-par performance and joint/fragmented instances.
 We also provide quantitative results in Figure \ref{fig:radius}.
 Changing the values of radius $r$ from 3cm to 2cm drops mAP by 6.3\%, and 23.9\% by changing $r$ from 3cm to 1cm.
 The sensitivity of the value chosen makes it need to be carefully tuned for different datasets, demonstrating limited generalization capability to various scenes.
 In contrast, the performance of our proposed method \SexyName floats within 1\% under different settings, showing strong robustness to the searching radius $r$.
-More comparisons with state-of-the-art method \cite{jiang2020pointgroup} can be found in Figure \ref{fig:compg}.
+To further demonstrate the superiority of the proposed method, we test the extreme cases by setting the searching radius to 10cm, 20cm, and 30cm.
+The results are present in Figure~\ref{fig:radius}.
+Our method can still maintain a reasonable fluctuation and outperforms PointGroup with different values chosen.
+For example, changing the radius from 3cm to 30cm, the mAP of our method drops by 2.8\%, while the mAP of PointGroup drops by about 9\%.